ArsuMinSo/OXOgame/README.md

-Sure!
-Here's a more professional version of the `README.md` suitable for a portfolio or GitHub project:

----

 # Tic-Tac-Toe: Human vs AI (Minimax Algorithm)

 A command-line implementation of the classic Tic-Tac-Toe game, featuring a human player competing against an AI opponent powered by the **Minimax algorithm**.